 You don't need to have finished the book (or even have started it) to attend.

-Sponsored by the American Culture and Difference Program, the event is free and open to the public.
+This event is free and open to the public.

 Ryan Barland, Kristine Elias, Marria Thompson and Carolyn Tillman will give presentations at Thursday's Graduate Student Forum.